 Osaka to Fukuoka by train

-If traveling from Osaka to Fukuoka, you will likewise take the Sakura train on the Sanyo Shinkansen line, departing from Shin-Osaka Station and arriving at Hakata Station.
+If you are traveling from Kyoto or Osaka to Fukuoka, you will likewise take the Sakura train on the Sanyo Shinkansen line, departing from Kyoto Station or Shin-Osaka Station and arriving at Hakata Station.

-This trip entails about two hours and forty minutes of travel time, passing by Hiroshima Station, which is two hours from Fukuoka.
+This trip entails about 2 hours and 30 minutes of travel time from Osaka and 2 hours 45 minutes from Kyoto, passing by Hiroshima Station, which is two hours from Fukuoka.
 This train is also covered by the JR Pass.

 Once you arrive at the newly renovated Hakata Station, you will enjoy shopping, dining, and a thriving nightlife within the station itself.